pinobatch/240p-test-mini/gameboy/README.md

 To run this on a Game Boy, load the ROM onto your [EverDrive-GB] or [Catskull cartridge].

-Once the suite is running, the credits will appear.
-You can navigate the menu with the Control Pad and the A and B Buttons.
-There are three pages of tests: one with mostly still images, one with more interactive tests, and a third exclusive to Game Boy Color and Super Game Boy that tests color balance.
-Each test is controlled with the Control Pad and the A and Select Buttons.
-To leave a test, press the B Button.
+In menus and help:

+* Control Pad ⬅➡: Turn page
+* Control Pad ⬆⬇: Move cursor
+* A Button: Choose option
+* B Button: Go to previous menu
+* Start Button: Show help for menu

+In an activity:

+* Control Pad, A, Select: Control activity
+* Start Button: Show help for activity
+* B Button: Close activity

+Some tests are exclusive to Game Boy Color and Super Game Boy.

 To show help for any test, press Start or read `src/helppages.txt`.
 Gus, the character at left, was an esports instructor until game